dsqx71/lidar-cam-calibration/readme.md

 ```

 ### Outlier:
-some outlier still exist in the distorted disparity,you need to use stereo matching algorithm to remove them.
+some outlier still exist in the undistorted disparity,you need to use stereo matching algorithm to remove them.